mayank-goyal09/risk-intel-extension/README.md

 | **Matching Data Formats** <br> *The model was failing to recognize text that contained weird punctuation or capitalization the user saw on the screen.* | **Regex Standardization** <br> We ensured the text cleaning phase (`clean_text` function) in the production backend `app.py` matches the preprocessing in `train_model.py` identically down to the regular expressions, guaranteeing model accuracy translates perfectly. |

 ---

+## ✨ The Unique Thing We've Done

+Many privacy-policy analyzers exist on the web. usually, they require you to copy long walls of text, paste it into their external website, wait for a scan, and then read their summary.
+**We completely reversed this paradigm.**

+1. **Real-Time Explainable AI (XAI) Injection**:
+Risk Intel reads the page *with you*.
+It doesn't break your workflow.
+It injects hover-able tooltips detailing exactly *why* a specific clause was flagged (e.g., `"⚠️ Predatory pattern detected (89% confidence)"`).
+2. **Intelligent DOM Manipulation**:
+We utilize raw JavaScript to trace back the exact source of a flagged text array and apply localized CSS styling (`backgroundColor = "#ffe6e6"`).
+You literally watch the page light up in warning colors as you scroll through dangerous documents.

+---

+## 📉 Drawbacks

+While we are incredibly proud of this project, we acknowledge areas that require improvement in future versions:

+- **Requires a Local Server (Not fully standalone yet)**: Right now, the ML model (`.pkl` file) requires Python and Scikit-Learn to be interpreted.
+End-users must run `uvicorn app:app --reload` on their terminal to power the extension.
+A future update should port the model to `TensorFlow.js` or host the FastAPI instance on AWS/Heroku.
+- **Dataset Bias Limitations**: The model's intelligence is entirely restricted to the historical patterns within `tos_data.csv`.
+Extremely novel, legally obfuscated dark patterns, or foreign languages might easily bypass our strict 80% confidence threshold.
+- **Client-Side Latency on Massive Pages**: Sending completely independent asynchronous `fetch()` requests to the backend for every single paragraph on a colossal Terms of Service page causes a cascading "waterfall" of network requests, sometimes slowing down the immediate highlight effect.

+---